otaviojr/node-red-contrib-googlehome-actions-v2/README.md

 ![say](/say.png?raw=true "Say")

-That is it... a more complex scenario... no coding... at all!
+That's it... a more complex scenario... no coding... at all!